 In bygone times, ‘for sale’ signs were a standard part of marketing a home.
 However, with the advent of the internet, their use has been questioned.
 Hence the nature of this article: is there any need for them nowadays?
 Here we take a look at both sides of the debate.

-If you sell your house with us there are no estate agents involved, which means you won’t have a sign in front of your home and, more importantly, you won’t have to pay their fees.
+If you sell your house to cash house buyers such as SHQN there are no estate agents involved, which means you won’t have a sign in front of your home and, more importantly, you won’t have to pay their fees.

 Saying no to a for sale sign

 There are lots of reasons people choose not to put up a for sale sign.
 The most obvious is the fact most people start their home search online.
-A sign is not needed when you’re selling to a cash company too.
+A sign is not needed when you’re selling to cash house buyers either.
 You can save yourself the hassle of finding a sign by using SellHouseQuickNow.co.uk, you can get your house valuation quickly, and complete on your house sale fast with no fees.
 Likewise, many believe there’s no need to pay for a sign when every property is at your fingertips already.